-“You are all fools, you deserve my silence.
+“You are all fools; you deserve my silence.
 Be thankful that your stupidity has enraged me so much I feel the need to enlighten you.
-There are a couple of things that gods are weak to, the number one thing is a church to another god.
-Secondly, they are weak against crucifixion, it nullifies the abilities of a god.
+There are a couple of things that gods are weak to; the number one thing is a church to another god.
+Secondly, they are weak against crucifixion, which nullifies the abilities of a god.
 None of our abilities seem to work while we are in this state, and none of us know why.”

 “You should have stayed away from here, be thankful we did not call down Anodyne to deal with you.”

-“Anodyne never leaves, he may not be here for a while but I can assure you he lurking in the shadows waiting.”
+“Anodyne never leaves, he may not be here for a while, but I can assure you he lurks in the shadows waiting.”

 The preacher seemed hesitant at first but reluctantly gave it up.